logoraz/lem-guix-package-recipe/README.md

 - Fork: https://github.com/arthur-dog/lem-guix-packaging
   - Based off of forked work.

-This is a Work In Progress (WIP), goal is to established a Guix package recipe that can be pushed upstream (if possible).
+This is a Work In Progress (WIP).
+Once this has been tested more extensively and the TODO items below have been resolved, I plan to push this upstream to GNU Guix.

 # TODO
 - Revisit micros package definition -> not working fully (inherited this way from forked work)